 Ah, but the main event!
 Nothing less than the “German” Requiem (Ein deutsches Requiem), one of the greatest of choral works, by one of the greatest of choral composers, Johannes Brahms (below).
 Setting passages from Scripture in the Martin Luther translation, Brahms made this a big work, both in length and in performing demands.

 The chancel of Luther Memorial has only so much space, forcing a lot of crowding.
-The orchestra—37 players, familiar local performers—was arrayed through the center, while the two blended choirs were stationed on risers to either side: sopranos and tenors on the left, altos and basses on the right (below).
+The orchestra—37 players, familiar local performers—was arrayed through the center, while the two blended choirs were stationed on risers to either side: sopranos and tenors on the left, altos and basses on the right (right).

 Such an arrangement could have strained ensemble coordination, but in fact it worked quite well.
 Indeed, it actually made it possible to follow the interaction of voice parts better than when the whole choir is in a single clump.
 German diction was a bit blurred, but, again, acoustics must take some blame.
 (I should note that I sat close and up front, so that what and how I heard may have been somewhat different from those in seating further back.)